-New policies and procedures are in place to provide access to the Research Center collections.
-This page provides information on how to request an appointment in the reading room to view items in the Libraries' and Archives' collections that cannot circulate.
-Visit the tabs above for information on our reading room hours; to learn more about the access and services available to you; to review our circulation policy; for information on stacks access; for instructions on how to request library materials; to view our FAQs; and to learn more about access and services in the Archives.
+This page provides information on how to view items in the Libraries' and Archives' collections that cannot circulate.
+Visit the tabs above for information on our general reading room hours; to learn more about the access and services available to you; to review our circulation policy; for information on stacks access; for instructions on how to request library materials; to view our FAQs; and to learn more about access and services in the Archives.

 The Franke Reading Room is open to all Art Institute of Chicago staff to pick up pre-requested circulating materials, work with the open shelf reference collection or items on staff reserve, use scanning equipment, return materials or use the reading room as a quiet work space -- no appointment necessary -- during the following hours: Mondays through Fridays: 9:00 a.m. - 5:00 p.m.

-Advance appointments are needed to view materials from our non-circulating collections.
-Accessioned objects, special collections materials, archives, artist files, and other restricted materials, can only be accessed in the reading room with an appointment.
+Appointments are needed to view materials from non-circulating collections.
+Accessioned objects, special collections materials, archives, artist files, and other restricted materials, can only be accessed in the reading room by appointment.

 NONCIRCULATING MATERIALS AND SPECIAL COLLECTIONS

 Special collections items, accessioned items, and archives do not circulate outside the reading room.
-Museum staff may make research appointments to view restricted materials from the Ryerson and Burnham special collections on Tuesdays and Wednesdays from 9:00 a.m. until 1:00 p.m. (for staff exclusively), and Mondays, Thursdays, and Fridays from 1:30 p.m. until 5:00 p.m. (staff and public appointments).
+Museum staff may make appointments to view restricted materials from special collections on Tuesdays and Wednesdays from 9:00 a.m. until 1:00 p.m. (for staff exclusively), and Mondays, Thursdays, and Fridays from 1:30 p.m. until 5:00 p.m. (staff and public appointments).

 Reserve a Library special collections appointment time here: